-Self-exclusion is a free program where you ban yourself from gaming venues or internet gambling.
+Self-exclusion is a free program where you ban yourself from gaming venues or online gambling.
 We can help you with this, and so can the venues.

 You can ban yourself from venues like clubs, pubs or TABs, or from placing a bet on gambling websites.
 By law, Australian gambling providers must give customers the option to self-exclude from their venue or products.

 How does self-exclusion work?

 There are different self-exclusion programs across Australia, but they work in similar ways.
 In most programs:

 - You choose which venues, casinos or websites to be excluded from.

 - You sign a deed listing the venues you agree not to go into for a minimum period.

 - If venue staff see you in the gaming area of the venue, they will report you to the program and ask you to leave.

 - At the end of the agreed period of the deed, you can choose to self-exclude for another period or apply to have your gambling account re-opened or to be able to enter the gaming area of a venue.